Every therapist at Paramount Psychology & Counselling shares a genuine interest in helping people live their best life.

-I feel at my best when I am working with and supporting others.
-Along with customer relations roles I have held, my years of experience guiding, facilitating and working with children and families, as well as my work with at-risk youth have really solidified that the human services field is where I belong.
+Along with customer relations roles I have held, my years of experience guiding, facilitating and working with children and families, as well, my work with at-risk youth have really solidified that the human services field is where I belong.

-When I am not at work, I enjoy spending time with my husband, our adult children and new grandbaby!
+When I am not at work, I enjoy spending time with my husband, our adult children, our grandbaby and my dogs!

 I have life experiences that are definitely on my celebration highlights list!
-These include the great opportunity to summit a number of mountains with friends over the past few years, as well as going skydiving over the Kennedy Space station!
+These include the great opportunity to summit a number of mountains with the Triple Terrain Trekkers, as well, going skydiving from 18,000 feet(aka; falling out of a plane on purpose) over the Kennedy Space station!
 Talk about a free fall!

 I have proudly volunteered as stage manager for the performances of The Rocky Horror Picture Show, Grease the Musical, as well, for the opening ceremonies of our Summer Games.
-I even got invited to have fun as one of the back stage supporters for our Mighty Peace Day!
+I even got invited to have fun as one of the back stage wranglers for our local Mighty Peace Day!

 One of my heart’s favorites is our local GP Pride Teen dance – Free Mom Hugs event!

 Thank you for allowing me to play a part in your journey with us.
 I eagerly await the opportunity to welcome you to our Paramount Psychology and Counselling space.

 “Communication, Collaboration, Celebration and Connection”